Skip to Content

 FAQ’s

-2. What blood tests are done at my first prenatal appointment?
+2. What blood tests were done at my first prenatal appointment?

 The initial panel of blood work, done at your first prenatal has been evolving over many years.